thaynanff/Databases-and-SQL/2. Mechanical Workshop Model/README.md

 # Mechanical Workshop Model

 This model was developed in MySQL Workbench as part of the [Database Experience](https://www.dio.me/bootcamp/database-experience) Bootcamp from Digital Innovation One (DIO).
-It was intended to create from scratch a Mechanical Workshop Model.
+It was intended to create a Mechanical Workshop Model from scratch.

 ## Objective:
 Creates the conceptual schema for the workshop context based on the narrative provided.